|TOTAL SUGARS 2.2g||2%|

 Add the potatoes to the casserole pot with the rosemary, Worcestershire sauce and stock.

-Add the sausages to the pot with the tinned tomatoes, haricot beans and parsley and cook with a lid on for 15-20 minutes, stirring every so often.
+Add the sausages to the pot with the tinned tomatoes, haricot beans and parsley and cook with a lid on for 15-20 minutes, stirring frequently.

 8 good quality sausages